NBISweden/NBIS-support-framework/data/README.md

 `results` directory (if you want to keep it) or the `scratch` directory (if the data can be discarded).

-Remember to help the client with coming up with a [data management plan][sf-dmp] and backup solutions!

 [*(back to project home directory)*][sf-home]

 [sf-dmp]: https://github.com/NBISweden/NBIS-support-framework/tree/master/data/data_management